JackLaingDev/BankingSystem/README.md

 ## Overview

-This project is a **banking system** implemented using the **Model-View-Controller (MVC)** design pattern.
+This project is a banking system implemented using the Model-View-Controller (MVC) design pattern.
 It provides functionalities for managing customers, accounts, and transactions within a banking context.
-The system uses **Java** for backend logic and **MySQL** as the database to store data persistently.
+The system uses Java for backend logic and MySQL as the database for persistent data storage.
+While future enhancements like advanced input validation, user authentication, and a GUI are possible, the core objective of this project was to demonstrate a clear understanding and practical application of the MVC architectural pattern.

 The project is organized into three primary layers:
 1. **Models**: Represent the data structures (`Customer`, `Account`, `Transaction`).